Going Digital through DX

 Start small

 So where do we start with DX?
-At the beginning it may be viewed as hugely complex with many moving parts so there could be a temptation to kick off larger projects to address many aspects of the transformation at once.
-The more efficient approach would be to start with smaller low-risk initiatives that have a positive impact on the customer journey and/or putting the foundations in place on which to build digital products and services.
+In the beginning, it may be viewed as hugely complex with many moving parts so there could be a temptation to kick off larger projects to address many aspects of the transformation at once.
+The more efficient approach would be to start with smaller low-risk initiatives that have a positive impact on the customer journey and/or put the foundations in place on which to build digital products and services.

 In my view – “DX is a change in mind-set and culture, led by senior leaders, supported by technology as an enabler to continuously enhance the customer journey through products, services and experiences that they love and actively promote”.